Our history

 January 2024

 We all have our own preferences when it comes to searching DigitalNZ.
-We revamped the Explore page acknowledging the many ways to explore DIgitalNZ.
+We revamped the Explore page acknowledging the many ways to explore DigitalNZ.
 You can still use keywords to search DigitalNZ, but we have added links to popular searches and highlighted our newest partner organisations.
 Use the slider to explore by date range, and check out the featured record highlighting interesting items from the collections.
 Finally, at the end of the Explore page, you can discover a random record.

 Upload your own images